-Located in the province of Newfoundland and Labrador, the easternmost province of Canada, situated in the country's Atlantic region, the Trans-Labrador Highway (TLH) is a highway with a length of 774.66 mi (1,246.69 km).
-Most of the road is a well-packed asphalt/gravel surface.
+Located in the province of Newfoundland and Labrador, the easternmost province of Canada, in the country's Atlantic region, Trans-Labrador Highway (TLH) is the name of a very scenic drive.
+Most of the road features a well-packed asphalt/gravel surface.
 Along the route drivers will experience sharp curves, winding road, narrow bridges and steep grades.
 Drive with care, caution and control.

 The Trans-Labrador Highway is the only through highway of any kind in Labrador.
 Most of the road is unpaved and should only be traveled in appropriate, well equipped vehicles.
 It was built in 1992, and many rental car contracts prohibit driving on the road.
 Violating it can be very expensive, especially in the event of a malfunction or accident.

 How long is Trans Labrador Highway?

 Labrador is a remote region of northeastern Canada, and the Trans-Labrador Highway is the primary road.
 Running between the Québec border (near Labrador City) to the Atlantic coast, the road is 1.246km (774.66 mi) long and features Route 500 and Route 510.